joshuaeckroth/csci221-website/lecture/vectors.markdown

 vector<double> vals;
 {% endhighlight %}

 It's not possible to have a vector full of doubles *and* ints, for example ("heterogeneous" containers are not possible in C++).

 You can put elements in your vector with several methods.
 Most common is `push_back`:

 {% highlight cpp %}
 vector<double> vals;
 vals.push_back(5.3);
 vals.push_back(0.66);
 {% endhighlight %}

+`push_back` is fast because the vector usually keeps an array that's bigger than the data in it, so there are free spaces at the end.
+When those spaces run out, it creates a new (oversized) array and copies the old values into the new array.

+You can also use `insert_front`, but that requires copying all the values down one position, so it's quite slow.

 You can retrieve the size of a vector with the `size` function: